rafed/BlogRa/README.md

 title           = "BlogRa Theme"

 disqusShortname = ""
-googleAnalytics = ""

 [params]
     description     = "The Ultimate Tech Blogging Theme" contactEmail    = "your-email@domain.com"
     footer          = ""
     googleSearch    = "google-cse-key"
+    googleAnalytics = ""      # v4
     adsense         = "adsense-key"
     math            = false   # best to enable this in the front matter of a page mermaid         = false   # best to enable this in the front matter of a page

     # Social Media Params
     facebook   = "https://www.facebook.com/DevHacker-2351204168278028"